Astandimandi/Necromental-mostly-experiments-/README.md

 **IMPORTANT:**
 I’m still setting up the repo and most builds might not launch clean, but the code is readable and functional (enough, at least you can see my angle).
-I’m working through the documentation for Dearpy so new update soon?.
+I’m working through the documentation for Dearpy so new update soon?

 ## Features (for now)
 - Digging system with randomized resource drops, depending on your tools